neil-r/raxpy/README.md

 | Meta | [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/neil-r/raxpy/blob/main/LICENSE)

 ## Description
 raxpy is a Python library that designs and executes experiments on Python annotated functions.
-Given a Python function provided by the user, raxpy introspects functions' signatures to derive experiment input-spaces.
+Given a Python function provided by the user, raxpy introspects the function signature to derive an experiment input-space.
 With a function's derived input-space, raxpy utilizes different experiment design algorithms to create a small set of function arguments, i.e., the design points, that attempt to cover the whole input-space.
 With the experiment design, raxpy maps the design points to the function's arguments to execute the function with each point.

 To address limitations in factorial and random point selection algorithms, raxpy provide space-filling design algorithms to generate insightful results from a small number of function executions.
 For more information, see .